jhpyle/docassemble/_docs/playground.md

   the general public or by other developers; to share an interview with others, you need to prepare a [package].
 * The "Playground" does not offer a full range of authoring functionality.
-For example, it does not allow you to upload images, templates, or static documents.
 It does not allow you to edit [Python modules].
 It is a place to test interview code quickly, not a development platform.
-To learn how to access the full range of authoring functionality, see the [tutorial] and the [packages] sections.
+To learn how to access the full range of authoring functionality, see the [packages] section.

 [package]: {{ site.baseurl }}/docs/packages.html
 [packages]: {{ site.baseurl }}/docs/packages.html